Configure HTTP/3 QUIC Between Client and APISIX

 Next Steps

 You have learned how to configure HTTP/3 between client and APISIX.
-HTTP/3 connections with upstream services is not yet supported and any contribution is welcomed.
+HTTP/3 connections with upstream services are not yet supported and any contribution is welcome.